Rhizanthella: Description

 Orchids in the genus Rhizanthella are mostly underground, perennial, sympodial, mycotrophic herbs with fleshy underground stems which produce new shoots at nodes where there are colourless leaf-like cataphylls.
 There are no roots and new tubers form at the end of short stems.
 The leaves are reduced to scale-like structures lacking chlorophyll, pressed against and sheathing the stems.

 The inflorescence is a head containing many flowers and is held at, or just above ground level but the head is usually covered with leaf litter or soil.
 The head is surrounded by a large number of overlapping bracts and each flower has an erect, elongated bract at its base.
 The flowers are non-resupinate, arranged in a spiral, inward-facing, dull coloured and lack a stalk.
 The sepals and petals form a short, curved hood over the labellum and column, open on one side.
 The lateral sepals are joined to each other and to the dorsal sepal at their bases.
 The petals are joined at their bases to the column and are shorter than the sepals.
 The labellum is different in size, shape and colouration from the other petals and sepals, is thick, fleshy and has no nectar.
 The column is short with short wings.
-Flowering time depends on species and is followed by the fruit which is a berry that does not split open (indehiscent) and which contains 50 to 100 seeds.
+Flowering time depends on species and is followed by the fruit which is a berry that does not split open (indehiscent) and which contains 50 to 250 minute seeds.

-Underground orchids do not possess chloroplasts but they retain plastid genes, although R. gardneri possesses the smallest organelle genome yet described in land plants.
+Underground orchids do not possess chloroplasts but they retain plastid genes, although R. gardneri possesses one of the smallest organelle genome yet described in land plants.